 Living in California, there’s no shortage of outdoor adventures a short drive away, including skiing in the Sierras and beachside waterfalls.
 I have a whole list of things I still need to do in my proverbial backyard.
-One of those items I recently checked off my list was whitewater rafting.
+One of those items I recently checked off my list was whitewater rafting (also known as white water rafting).

-To experience whitewater rafting, my friends and I drove a few hours north of the San Francisco Bay Area to the sleepy town of Lotus, California.
+To experience whitewater rafting in California, my friends and I drove a few hours north of the San Francisco Bay Area to the sleepy town of Lotus, California.
 Here we joined the crew at Action Whitewater Adventures for a half-day, 14-mile ride down the south fork of the American River.

 After checking-in, we quickly ate lunch (which consisted of hamburgers and hot dogs).
 As we were one of around six groups departing at the same time, we didn’t have too much time to finish eating.
 Luckily, everyone was able to scarf down their meals before we headed to the equipment shed to gear up.